 A renowned physician and medical researcher, Pamela B. Davis, MD, PhD, became dean of the School of Medicine and senior vice president for medical affairs at Case Western Reserve University in 2007 after serving as interim dean during the previous year.
 She served in this position until stepping down in 2020 to serve as a Professor in the Center for Community Health Integration.
 She holds the Arline H. and Curtis F. Garvin Research Professorship.
-A professor of pediatrics, physiology and biophysics and a professor of molecular biology and microbiology at the university, she previously served as chief of the pediatric pulmonary division at Rainbow Babies and Childrens' Hospital and as director of the Willard A. Bernbaum Cystic Fibrosis Research Center at Case Western Reserve University.
+She previously served as a professor of pediatrics, physiology and biophysics and a professor of molecular biology and microbiology at the university, and as chief of the pediatric pulmonary division at Rainbow Babies and Children’s Hospital and as director of the Willard A. Bernbaum Cystic Fibrosis Research Center at Case Western Reserve University.

-In 2014, Dean Davis, a prolific researcher whose work focuses largely on cystic fibrosis, was proud to be inducted into the Institute of Medicine, now known as the National Academy of Medicine.
+In 2014, Dean Davis, a prolific researcher whose prior work focuses largely on cystic fibrosis, was inducted into the Institute of Medicine, now known as the National Academy of Medicine.
 She was also elected as the 2015 Chair of the Medical Sciences Section of the American Association for the Advancement of Science, where she was elected a fellow`.
 In 2020 she was inducted into the National Academy of Inventors.
 She has received the Smith College Medal, the Paul Di Sant’Agnese award from the Cystic Fibrosis Foundation (their top prize for research), and the Frank and Dorothy Humel Hovorka Prize, the highest award for faculty at the University, among other honors.
-For more than 30 years, Dean Davis has been continuously funded by the NIH, most recently as the principal investigator of the school’s $64.6 million Clinical and Translational Science Award (CTSA) program.
-In 2015, she began serving as the program’s associate principal investigator.
+For more than 30 years, Dean Davis has been continuously funded by the NIH, including serving as the founding principal investigator of the school’s $64.6 million Clinical and Translational Science Award (CTSA) program from 2007 until 2015, when she began serving as the program’s associate principal investigator.
 In 2021 her research focus shifted to using informatics approaches in large databases to gain insight into important clinical problems, most recently the reciprocal interaction of COVID and several chronic conditions, and she is supported by the NIH for this work in the Multiple Principal Investigator mode.